himanshu-1034/Radio-App-with-Alan-voice-flutter/README.md

 the app plays only some already provided channels so you can choose between those channels

 and have a great feel of radio music with your own voice assistent .

+You can download the files for this app from the link below :